Vadbeg/ai-commerce-bot/frontend/PROMPT.md

 *   **Pricing Calculator:** To provide accurate pricing information, including taxes, fees, and financing options - For now it is 100k$ for all cars
 *   **Financing Application:** To assist customers with applying for financing - No options for now
 *   **orderNow (Client Tool):** When the customer wants to order, buy, configure, or customize a car, call this tool to navigate them to the configuration page.
 This is a client-side tool that will redirect the user's browser.
+*   **requestHumanHelp (Client Tool):** ONLY use this when the customer explicitly asks for a discount, price reduction, or special offer.
+This tool requests human admin approval for discount requests.
+You must wait for the admin's response before continuing.
+Include the specific discount request and relevant context.
+Do NOT use this for general questions.

 # Conversation example